Maesla/Advanced-Lane-Lines/writeup_template.md

 In cell #6 and #7 I have tested several threshold methods, but isolated.
 The final implementation that I use can be found at cell #8, named by **Test full Preprocess**

-I use 3 masks.

-I use 2 color channels: red channel from RGB color space and saturation channel from HSL color space.
+I use 2 color spaces, HSV and RGB.
-I also use a sobel x gradient, applied to saturation channel.

-Each mask as its own threshold values.
-Finally, I combine the free masks as:

-Masked <- ((Red Mask) AND (Saturation MASK)) OR (Sobel Gradient)
+For yellow lines, I use 3 thresholds, with H, S and V channels For white lines, I use 2 thresholds, with R and V channels.

+I have decided not to use any sobel gradient.
+In several tests, it does not contribute too much and add to much noise.
+It also detects false positives

 The next image shows the result:

-- Red channel is mapped to the red mask
+- Red channel is not mapped
-- Green channel is mapped to the sobel gradient mask
+- Green channel is mapped to yellow lines threshold
-- Blue channel is mapped to the saturation mask
+- Blue channel is mapped to white lines threshold
 ![alt text][thresholded]

+I have decided not to use any sobel gradient.
+In several tests, it does not contribute too much and add to much noise.
+It also detects false positives.

+In the next image, it can be saw the problem with the sobel gradient, because detects as a edge the separation between the crash barrier and the road.
+So it adds all the separation as pixels to the composition
+![alt text][sobel]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
 I transform the image by two steps.